MarkMeltzer/WebGL_GameEngine/README.md

 # Known issues/bugs
 - The AABB's don't update when rotating an object
-- The UV mapping doesn't seem to completely work yet (the top and bottom faces of a cube arne't mapped correctly)
+- The UV mapping doesn't seem to completely work yet (the top and bottom faces of a cube aren't mapped correctly)